hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ## Workflow State Permissions

 As seen in the above diagrams, this RFC defines a set of permissions at each state in a sub-workflow.
-Permissions are assigned to an alias, such as po.buyer, and dictate what actions a user with said permissions may take at that stage of a purchase order’s life.
+Permissions are assigned to an alias, such as po::buyer, and dictate what actions a user with said permissions may take at that stage of a purchase order’s life.
 An organization may craft roles within Grid Identity by assigning one or more aliases to a user.
 This permissions design is not exhaustive; additional aliases could be introduced in the future.

 When creating a purchase order version, mandatory data elements must have a value defined.
 Similarly, when updating a purchase order, a subset of fields